Lawmakers warn of possible China role in data center protests

 How this reads through the lens of constitutional rights, free speech, and due process.

-Public protest rights remain protected while foreign funding disclosures fall under transparency rules.
+Local protest rights remain protected but foreign funding of domestic activism raises transparency questions.

 National Security View